finos/common-cloud-controls/docs/governance/community-guidelines/communication.md

 ## Mailing Lists

 * A mailing list should be used as the main means of distributing written communications for all activities related to the CCC Project.
-* To create a new mailing list email help@finos.org.
-Mailing Lists should only be created for a new [WG] or at the discretion of the [SC].
+* Mailing lists should be requested for a [WG] by the sponsoring SteerCo member upon passage of the charter vote.

 ## Meetings